MastooraTurkmen/Gala-Gif/README.md

 ![Alt text](./Images/image-2.png)

-1. You can eneter your email
+1. You can enter your email
 2. then you can select one option
    + Yes, I'll be there
    If you select this option you can see like this.